$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Steady Full Euler Equations: Nonlinear Waves and Wave Interactions

-If $U$ is a piecewise smooth solution (see also \ci{Chen-Zhang-Zhu-2007}), then any of the following conditions below is equivalent to the entropy inequality \eqref{1.10} in Definition 1.1 for a shock wave: \begin{itemize} \item[(\rmnum{1})] {\it The physical entropy condition}: The density increases across the shock in the flow direction,
+If $U$ is a piecewise smooth solution, then any of the following conditions below is equivalent to the entropy inequality \eqref{1.10} in Definition 1.1 for a shock wave (see also \ci{Chen-Zhang-Zhu-2007}): \begin{itemize} \item[(\rmnum{1})] {\it The physical entropy condition}: The density increases across the shock in the flow direction,

-\item[(\rmnum{2})] {\it The Lax entropy condition}: On the $d$th-shock, the shock speed $\sigma_{d}$ satisfies
+\item[(\rmnum{2})] {\it The Lax entropy condition}: On the $j$th-shock, the shock speed $s_j$ satisfies

 \end{itemize}